 This 120 foot long mural uses the mustard color and the mustard plant (an invasive species in California) as a metaphor to describe the path of El Camino Real, the commissioned subject of the artwork.
-The mural features a red-colored map of indigenous people’s language groups, with the mission trail crossing over them with a gold-colored physically scored line.
+The mural features a red-colored map of indigenous people’s language groups, with the mission trail crossing over them with a golden, physically etched line.

 The mustard flower is a common weed that has become ubiquitous in agricultural California, and is believed to have been introduced by the first Europeans traveling along El Camino Real, the mission trail.